rhythm0708/sling-fighter/ProjectDocument.md

 This game was designed for controller, but it will also work for keyboard and mouse.
 Use 'A' and the 'left stick' to pull back on the ropes, and let go to fire onto enemies.
 'LB' and 'RB' are your sidesteps.

+There's an Easter Egg Menu, where players will be able to test out and select all the different waves in our game upon "discovering" the Easter Egg Menu.
+[Players are able to trigger the button that will map them into the Easter Egg Menu Scene inside the Main Menu]((https://drive.google.com/file/d/1MRuQmWAHXB4nzQJ3c6h2hkBnrZ8gLeAD/view?usp=sharing).).
+Upon successfully triggering for 1.5 seconds.
+They'll be able to [interact with the Easter Egg Menu](https://drive.google.com/file/d/141eaEayj4F0xNze3OUZja2-lK-uOQjl5/view?usp=sharing).

 Read more on itch!

 # Main Roles #